 The purpose of Basel II was to ensure the liquidity of banks by stipulating the minimum levels of capital that financial institutions needed to put aside to offset potential losses from investment and lending.
 The Accord required banks to hold 2% of common equity and 4% of Tier 1 capital.
 By regulating this on an international level, Basel II attempted to ensure that no single national system could develop an unfair competitive advantage.

 The Three Pillars of Basel II

 The regulations were not popular with the banking industry, which generally believed self-regulation would be more effective.

-This Accord was announced in January 2013 with an introduction schedule running to 2018.
+Following the UK banking crisis of 2007/08 a new, strengthened iteration of the Basel Accords was released: Basel III.
+This Accord was announced in January 2013, with an introduction schedule running to 2018.

-introducing two required liquidity ratios (one ensuring sufficient liquid assets to cover net cash outflow for 30 days, another ensuring available funding exceeds the required funding “over a one-year period of extended stress”).
+- Introducing two required liquidity ratios (one, the Liquidity Coverage Ratio, requiring a bank to hold sufficient liquid assets to cover its net cash outflow for 30 days; the other, the Net Stable Funding Ratio, requiring available funding to exceed the required amount of stable funding “over a one-year period of extended stress”).

 In December 2011 the U.S Federal Reserve made the decision to implement all Basel III requirements, however the accord would not apply to all banks but all institutions with more the $50 billion in assets.